netrisai/docs/sandbox/Sandbox12/onprem-k8s.rst

   kubectl get svc

-Now we can see that the service type changed to LoadBalancer, and "EXTERNAL-IP" switched to pending state:
+Now we can see that the service type has changed to LoadBalancer, and "EXTERNAL-IP" switched to pending state:

 .. code-block:: shell-session

    NAME         TYPE           CLUSTER-IP      EXTERNAL-IP   PORT(S)                         AGE podinfo      LoadBalancer   172.21.65.106   <pending>     9898:32584/TCP,9999:30365/TCP   8m57s

-Going into the Netris Controller web interface, navigate to **Services / L4 Load Balancer**, and you may see L4LBs provisioning in real-time.
+Going into the Netris Controller web interface, navigate to **Services → L4 Load Balancer**, and you may see L4LBs provisioning in real-time.
 If you do not see the provisioning process it is likely because it already completed.
 Look for the service with the name **"podinfo-xxxxxxxx"**

 .. image:: /images/sandbox3-podinfo-prov.png
     :align: center